• Skip to primary navigation

 Always follow the recommended dosage and usage guidelines for each essential oil.

-Different oils have different properties and different uses and unless you’ve had some experience with adjusting dosages, it’s safest to follow the instructions and guidelines for use.
+Every oil has unique properties and uses.
+Unless you’ve had some experience with adjusting dosages, it’s safest to follow the instructions and guidelines for use.

 14. Avoid Using Essential Oils During Pregnancy